GrilusAvigail2/Herolo-Project/README.md

-# Hirolo-Project
+# Herolo-Project
-This project is from Hirolo company
+This project is from Heirolo company